Professor Louise Bryant

 Louise Bryant is a Professor of Psychological and Social Medicine at the University of Leeds, and a Chartered Psychologist.

-Her applied health research focuses on prenatal testing for genetic conditons including Down’s syndrome, and in particular, how to enable informed testing choices in practice.
+Her applied health research focuses on prenatal testing for genetic conditions including Down’s syndrome, and in particular, how to enable informed testing choices in practice.
+She also researches health inequalities experienced by adults with a learning disability.

-Louise has leadership roles in the strategic direction of the equality and inclusion goals of the University and the Faculty of Medicine and Health .
-She is Academic Lead in Gender Equality for the University of Leeds and Associate Dean in the School of Medicine for Equality, Diversity and Inclusion.
+Louise has leadership roles in the strategic direction of the equality and inclusion goals of the University and the Faculty of Medicine and Health.

 She holds leadership roles for Public Health England in the development, implementation and evaluation of national policy and guidance on fetal anomaly screening and the development and delivery of national training programmes impacting on the delivery and experience of antenatal healthcare.
 In 2019, she was the first Social Scientist member appointed to the UK National Screening Commitee..